StellaBaek/StellaBaek/README.md

 </p>

 ⭐️ Fun fact: I'm a full-time <b>adventure seeker!</b> <br>
-When I'm not coding, you can find me exploring the world & nature! 🌎 <br>
-I love camping, hiking and backpacking! 🏕 <br>
+When I'm not coding, you can find me exploring the world & nature! 🌎 I love camping, hiking and backpacking! 🏕 <br>
 I'm also an animal lover!
 I spend my free time walking or going picnic with my dog. 🐕 🐾

 📫 How to reach me: